Do I Need Rhinoplasty Surgery or Not?

 Woman smiling after rhinoplasty

-If you’re interested in nose reshaping, you might have trouble determining whether you really need full-blown surgery.
-With new and innovative options for nonsurgically reshaping the nose, there’s a fair chance that your specific complaint can be remedied without the need for a scalpel.
+If you’re interested in nose reshaping, you might wonder, do I need rhinoplasty surgery or can I explore other options?
+With new and innovative methods for nonsurgically reshaping the nose, there’s a fair chance that your specific complaint can be remedied without the need for a scalpel.
 When evaluating a patient for surgical or nonsurgical rhinoplasty here in Tucson, I look at several different factors.

-Rhinoplasty is unique among aesthetic surgeries in that it can improve both the appearance of a particular body part as well as the way it functions.
+Rhinoplasty is unique among aesthetic surgeries in that it can improve both the appearance and function of your nose.
 If you’d like to improve your respiration by, say, straightening a deviated septum, then surgery is the only viable option.
-But if your concerns are solely aesthetic, nonsurgical rhinoplasty might be able to help.
+But if your concerns are solely aesthetic, nonsurgical rhinoplasty might help.
 Specifically, this approach can help reduce the appearance of a nasal hump, raise a flattened nasal bridge, or fill in indentations.
 A good rule of thumb is that a nonsurgical approach can be indicated when the primary aesthetic concern can be remedied by adding volume.

 Of course, a nonsurgical approach using injectables has a number of appealing advantages.
-Most notably is the lack of downtime.
+One of the most notable benefits is the lack of downtime.
 Surgical rhinoplasty typically requires at least a week of time spent at home or otherwise away from social engagements.
 Nonsurgical rhinoplasty also offers an improvement that you can enjoy immediately—no waiting for bandages and dressings to come off.
-It can also be used as a “test drive” of surgical results, allowing you to try on a new nose without permanently committing to a new look.
+It can also be used as a “test drive” before a more invasive rhinoplasty surgery, allowing you to try on a new nose without permanently committing to a new look.

 There are some drawbacks to this approach, however.
 The results of a nonsurgical nose job don’t last forever.
 You can expect your improvement to last for about 2 years before the filler product starts to break down and your nose returns to its natural shape.